ricardosantosfc/saveDforest/README.md

 It is available [here](https://savedforest-temp-test-2.onrender.com/).

+> [!NOTE]
+> As the back-end server is hosted as a free [Render](https://render.com/) instance, it takes some time for it to restart after being inactive.
+This can sometimes cause noticeable loading times, especially when logging in or signing up.
+>
+> While you wait, you might want to check out that weird shaking tree on the screen...
+>

 While the game was developed with Unity, the web-app itself is based on a MEAN stack framework:
  - The front-end consists of an Angular single-page application that embeds the game in Unity WebGL format.
  - The back-end consists of an Express.js application server running on top of Node.js, and a MongoDB database.